Robert Hyde (judge): Judicial career

 At the Restoration he was knighted, and appointed a judge of the common pleas, 31 May 1660, and on 14 June 1660 was reinstated in the recordership of Salisbury.
 He was also a commissioner upon the trial of the regicides, but took no part beyond advising upon points of law.
 Thanks to his cousin's influence, he was promoted to be Chief Justice of the King's Bench on 19 October 1663.
 He is said to have been an authority upon pleas of the crown, but was not learned otherwise.
-Upon the trials of Twyn for printing a book called A Treatise of the Execution of Justice, and of Benjamin Keach at Aylesbury for publishing The Child's Instructor, he took a tone very hostile to dissenters and seditious books.
+Upon the trials of Twyn for printing a book called A Treatise of the Execution of Justice, and of the Baptist preacher Benjamin Keach at Aylesbury for publishing The Child's Instructor, he took a tone very hostile to dissenters and seditious books.
 He was not, however, always opposed to non-conformists.
 Roger Pepys MP, known to readers of the Diary of Samuel Pepys as "Cousin Roger", and who inclined to non-conformity, was bound over to be of good behaviour at the Cambridge Assizes in 1664 for speaking insultingly of Hyde at a town session.

 He died suddenly on the bench on 1 May 1665, and was buried in Salisbury Cathedral.